lildude/gonefora.run/about.md

 I also promised myself that I would make a concerted effort this time and try my hardest to take it slowly as I am technically learning to run all over again and that's what this blog is all about.
 What better way to force yourself to do something than advertise it to those who want to see it.

-## Where am I Today in 2016?
+## Where am I Today in 2017?

 I am still running, a lot, and I mean a lot.
 I regularly run over 100km per week.
 I train predominantly in my new favourite minimalist shoe: [Luna Sandals](http://lunasandals.com/) and race on the road in Inov-8 Road-X-Treme 138's and offroad in Inov-8 X-Talon 200's.
 I still do a bit of barefoot running, but mostly in training and on grass.

+I've run the [Comrades marathon](/race-report-comrades-2017-an-up-run), and my [PBs](/goals) are pretty impressive with all but the 5k and 5 mile being set this year.

 Why am I not running more barefoot?
 Simple.
-The skin on my feet can't keep up with me :grinning:.
+The skin on my feet can't keep up with me 😁.
 As my pace and distances increased, I found it harder and harder for the skin on my feet to handle the pace and recover from the long distances.
 Running in Luna Sandals has allowed me to keep that feeling of barefoot but without losing the skin on my feet.

 ## Follow Me

-Want to follow me, and I don't mean because you run slower than me or you're a stalker, then you can do so in loads of places:
+Want to follow me, and I don't mean because you run slower than me or you're a stalker 😜, then you can do so in loads of places:

 [![Power of 10](/img/powerof10.png){:style="width:336px; height=82px"}](http://www.thepowerof10.info/athletes/profile.aspx?athleteid=246985){:target="_blank"}
 [![Twitter](/img/twitter.png){:style="width:200px; height:46px"}](http://twitter.com/lildude){:target="_blank"}